 How can I reduce stress?

 Stress can build, influencing how you feel about life.
 Prolonged stress may lead to frustration, anger, hopelessness, and depression.
-Your breast cancer diagnosis can also affect your family members and loved ones, who are influenced by the health changes you are experiencing.
 To reduce stress:

 - Keep a positive attitude.